architv/architv.github.io/_posts/2015-10-20-viral-cli-app.md

 <img src="http://i.imgur.com/gJVJE0V.png?1" alt="trending image" style="width:100%;height:auto;">

 Sunday Evening, I am working on my laptop while Barclays Premier League commentry is playing in the background.
-I am trying to do two things simulataneuosly but I am able to do none <!--more-->.
+I am trying to do two things simulataneuosly but I am able to do none.<!--more-->

 Since the work has to be done urgently, I switch off the TV.
 But now, I am constantly switching between my terminal and browser to check the scores, afterall it's Manchester United who is playing.

 This has happened to me dozens of time and every time I wish I didn't have to leave my terminal to check the scores.
 As a developer, my job is to find the solution.
 It was then the idea of soccer cli came to me.